Get back on track with your business tax obligations.

 State Unemployment Taxes

 When a business cannot pay payroll taxes, the IRS sends notice and applies monetary penalties to the account.
-If the taxes still cannot be paid, the IRS can place a lien on the employer’s assets or file criminal charges.
+If the taxes still cannot be paid, the IRS can place a lien on the employer’s assets, seize those assets, or close the business.
+Sometimes considered tax evasion, unpaid payroll taxes is one of the most serious matters to have with the IRS.
+The IRS may even attempt to contact you via phone by first sending IRS Letter 5857.

 An employer is responsible to willfully withhold and pay payroll taxes.
 The IRS states that “any person required to collect, truthfully account for, and pay over any tax imposed by” the Internal Revenue Code who willfully fails to do so, will, “in addition to other penalties provided by law, be liable to a penalty equal to the total amount of the tax … not collected … and paid over.”